 The Kinetic 8’’ boot’s outsole is structured as multiple directional low lugs, which is perfect for increased surface contact.

-The front and outer surface is stitched from abrasion-resistant ripstop, combined with high-quality leather that’s lighter than most mainstream shoes you find today.
+The front and outer surface of these high ankle tennis are stitched from abrasion-resistant ripstop, combined with high-quality leather that’s lighter than most mainstream shoes you find today.
 A unique feature built into the boot is the side-zip that locks partially and improves balance.

 If you are worried about extreme weather conditions, then the Kinetic 8’’s water-proof liner, engineered with spacious GORE-TEX and extensive polyurethane soling, mid and foot included, will maintain a satisfying level of dryness and fit.

-Unlike the Vans SK8 however, this Danner boot provides the full lace-up capability to ensure enhanced traction and agile movements.
+Unlike the Vans SK8 however, this high ankle tennis boot provides the full lace-up capability to ensure enhanced traction and agile movements.

 A nylon shank installed in the boot is another fine choice by the constructors, increasing cushioning.

 The superior outsole of Danner Kinetic 8’’ demonstrated exceptional acceleration during testing, and as a complement to the quick footwork of tennis players.